Should you follow your dreams or be realistic and get a job – any job – to pay the bills?

 My heart was saying, “Go!
 This is your dream.
 You’ve always wanted to make a living writing and London is the perfect place to make it happen.”

-My friends agreed with my Inner Mean Girl: “We all have dreams, Giorgia, but we’re not children, anymore.
+My friends agreed: “We all have dreams, Giorgia, but we’re not children, anymore.
 At some point, you have to grow up and do the sensible thing.”

 What if they were right?
 What if my dreams were just an unrealistic child’s fantasy?